tj/connect-redis/Readme.md

 4) Optional: Socket.io disconnect user

 <b>Using Socket.io?</b><br/>
-Disconnect the user on the server side.<br/> The client side (by default) will automatically reconnect the socket, issuing the client a new Express session.
+Disconnect the user on the server side.<br/> The client side (by default) will automatically reconnect the socket, issuing the client a new Express/Redis session.

 https://medium.com/@nohkachi/the-importance-of-documentation-or-how-i-discovered-how-to-share-express-sessions-with-socket-io-d8d2b6bd42e5